Ryo-N7/Ryo-N7.github.io/_posts/2017-08-21-social-network-analysis.md

 ## A small introduction with the _sna_ and the _igraph_ packages.!

-Testing social network analysis with the "sna" and "igraph" packages for R using the Erdos-Renyi model for constructing the graphs.
+Testing social network analysis with the _sna_ and the _igraph_ packages for R using the Erdos-Renyi model for constructing the graphs.
 But first, some simple graphs:

 Full graph: Every node/vertex has every possible connection.